Volcanic Ash as a Sustainable Binder Material

 1. Introduction

-Ordinary Portland cement (OPC) is one of the most commonly used building materials for construction worldwide; it is also the most extensive manufactured product by mass on Earth.
-OPC is used in combination with water and aggregates and can also include chemical admixtures for the production of cement-based materials, such as concrete [1,2].
+Ordinary Portland cement (OPC) is one of the most commonly used building materials for construction worldwide; it is also the most extensively manufactured product by mass on Earth.
+OPC is used in various mixtures combined with water and aggregates, sometimes including chemical admixtures to form cement-based materials like concrete [1,2].

-The scientific community is interested in achieving a better understanding of supplementary cementitious materials that could be used to partially or totally replace OPC.
-The major components of pozzolanic materials are silica (SiO2) and alumina (Al2O3), which do not have any hydraulic properties.
-However, when these components are mixed with lime or an alkaline product in the presence of water, they are capable of fixing calcium hydroxide, and they form stable compounds that have hydraulic cementitious properties [8,9].
-Pozzolanic materials have been used since the Greek and Roman civilizations, which first used them in lime mortars to build such structures as bridges, basilicas, aqueducts, coliseums and temples; the use of these materials also became common at the beginning of the 20th century in the United States [10].
-When pozzolanic materials are used as supplementary cementitious materials with OPC, several properties are improved with respect to 100% OPC [11,12].
-For example, in the fresh state, cementitious materials improve the workability, reduce water retention/bleeding and lower the heat of hydration.
-In the hardened state, cementitious materials improve the resistance to sulphate and the alkali-aggregate reaction and increase the long-term strength.
+In light of such challenges, the scientific community is focused on developing a deeper understanding of supplementary cementitious materials that can partially or fully replace OPC.
+Pozzolanic materials rich in silica (SiO2) and alumina (Al2O3) lack hydraulic properties.
+However, when mixed with lime or an alkaline product and introduced to water, these components can effectively capture calcium hydroxide, yielding stable compounds with hydraulic cementitious properties [8,9].
+Evidence of pozzolanic materials dates back to the Greek and Roman civilizations, which adeptly employed them in lime mortars to construct bridges and temples; their application saw a resurgence during the early 20th century in the United States [10].
+Introducing pozzolanic materials as supplementary cementitious agents significantly enhances properties when compared to using 100% OPC [11,12].
+For instance, in the fresh state, cementitious materials enhance workability, mitigate water retention, and lower exothermic heat during hydration.
+Once hardened, they exhibit increased resistance to sulfate and mitigate the alkali-aggregate reaction, ultimately bolstering long-term strength.

-Pozzolanic materials are commonly classified according to their origins as artificial or natural materials.
-The American Society for Testing and Material (ASTM) International classifies artificial pozzolanic material as Class F and Class C materials, which are focused on the different types of fly ash derived from the burning process of coal.
-Natural pozzolanic materials, or natural pozzolans (NPs), are classified as Class N materials.
-Class N materials include diatomaceous earth; opaline cherts and shales; calcined or uncalcined tuffs and volcanic ashes (VAs); and some clays and shales that require calcination to induce satisfactory properties.
+Pozzolanic materials can be broadly classified based on their origin into artificial or natural types.
+The American Society for Testing and Materials (ASTM) International categorizes artificial pozzolanic materials as Class F and Class C materials, predominantly composed of fly ash sourced from coal combustion.
+Natural pozzolanic materials, or natural pozzolans (NPs), fall under Class N; these include diatomaceous soil, cherts, calcined or uncalcined tuffs, volcanic ashes (VAs), as well as certain clays that necessitate calcination to exhibit satisfactory performance properties.

-Natural pozzolanic materials, such as VAs, can be used as supplementary cementitious materials.
-They require relatively few pre-treatments (i.e., grinding, calcination or chemical activation) before they can be used as alkali-activated materials (AAM) [13].
-Although many natural resources undergo the clinkerization process at &#; °C to produce OPC, AAM materials are obtained at relatively low temperatures of 25&#;100 °C or 600&#;700 °C if the calcination process is required.
-Consequently, using natural pozzolanic materials to produce OPC results in a considerable reduction in CO2 emissions related to the production process [5].
-In addition, natural pozzolanic materials are widely available in massive unexploited deposits around the world [12,14].
+Natural pozzolanic materials, such as VAs, hold potential as supplementary cementitious agents, requiring minimal pre-treatment (like grinding, calcination, or chemical activation) before use as alkali-activated materials (AAM) [13].
+While many natural resources are subjected to a clinkerization process at temperatures exceeding 1,450 °C to produce OPC, AAM materials typically form at lower temperatures ranging from 25–100 °C, or 600–700 °C if calcination is required.
+This discrepancy significantly reduces CO2 emissions associated with the production process [5].
+Moreover, natural pozzolanic materials are abundantly available in unexploited deposits throughout the world [12,14].

-The most common VA used as a supplementary cementitious material is pyroclastic ash.
-Diagenetic processes can modify VA into zeolite-rich tuffs.
-The weathering process can cause zeolitisation or argillation of the ash, which can transform the pozzolan glass into zeolitic minerals or clay minerals.
-Although the zeolitisation of VA improves the pozzolanic properties, argillation reduces them [8].
+One of the most widely utilized VA types as a supplementary cementitious material is pyroclastic ash.
+Diagenetic processes can alter VA into zeolite-rich tuffs.
+The weathering process may lead to zeolitization or argillation of the ash, transforming pozzolan glass into zeolitic or clay minerals.
+While zeolitization can enhance pozzolanic properties, argillation typically detracts from them [8].

-The alkaline activation of VAs can be categorized into two groups.
-The first group can be characterized as alkali-activated binders without OPC and are known as geopolymers or inorganic alkaline polymers.
-The main reaction products in this group are a three-dimensional aluminosilicate network composed of sodium aluminosilicate hydrate (N-A-S-H) gel or potassium aluminosilicate hydrate (K-A-S-H) gel and zeolitic precipitates [15,16,17].
-The second group, which is less studied and developed, is blended cement made of OPC and alkali-activated aluminosilicate binders.
-The blended cement is formed with a low proportion of OPC and a high proportion (i.e., over 70%) of VA, which is an aluminosilicate precursor.
-The main reaction products are very complex and comprised of cementitious gels.
-In highly alkaline media, such as 10 M NaOH (NH), there is a combination of sodium and calcium aluminosilicate hydrate (N-(C-)A-S-H) gels.
-In a slightly alkaline media, such as 2 M NH, the calcium silicate hydrate (C-S-H) product prevails.
-The reaction kinetics of this type of hybrid system alkaline activation are not well understood, particularly in the early stages [18,19,20].
+The alkali activation of VAs can be divided into two primary categories.
+The first comprises alkali-activated binders devoid of OPC, recognized as geopolymers or inorganic alkaline polymers.
+This category primarily yields a three-dimensional aluminosilicate network consisting of sodium aluminosilicate hydrate (N-A-S-H) gel or potassium aluminosilicate hydrate (K-A-S-H) gel along with zeolitic by-products [15,16,17].
+The second category, which remains lesser-known and researched, involves blended cement integrating OPC and alkali-activated aluminosilicate binders.
+Typically, this blended cement comprises a minimal OPC fraction and an excess of VA (typically over 70%), serving as an aluminosilicate precursor.
+The reaction products within this group are notably complex, consisting mainly of various cementitious gels.
+In highly alkaline conditions—such as a mixture containing 10 M NaOH (NH)—sodium and calcium aluminosilicate hydrate (N-(C-)A-S-H) gels can be observed.
+In slightly alkaline conditions (2 M NH), calcium silicate hydrate (C-S-H) predominantly prevails.
+However, the reaction kinetics involving such hybrid alkaline activation remains insufficiently comprehended, especially during the preliminary phases [18,19,20].

-The use of AAM in mortar or concrete production provides several advantages: there is an effective conversion of waste and by-products into supplementary cementitious materials; there is a reduction in greenhouse gas emissions during the production of concrete; and the concrete has better mechanical properties and durability compared with conventional concrete [12,20,21,22].
-However, the production and application of AAM in large-scale use or industrial applications require further investigation.
-In addition, there is no consensus that alkali-activated cement has a better carbon footprint than that of OPC materials because of the dependence on the mix design, particularly the number of activators used.
-It has been reported that Na2SiO3 (NS) has a high carbon footprint, followed by NaOH [23,24].
+The application of AAM in mortar or concrete production presents numerous advantages: it effectively converts waste and by-products into useful supplementary cementitious materials, lessens greenhouse gas emissions during the concrete production phase, and enhances mechanical properties and durability in comparison to conventional concrete [12,20,21,22].
+Nonetheless, further research is essential for large-scale industrial applications of AAM and there is no definitive agreement that alkali-activated cements provide a lower carbon footprint than OPC materials, largely due to dependencies on mix designs—especially the number of used activators.
+Studies indicate that Na2SiO3 (NS) possesses a higher carbon footprint, as does NaOH [23,24].

 3. Treatments to Increase the Reactivity of Natural Volcanic Ashes

-An increase in the pozzolanic activity of VA can overcome the important disadvantage of low early strength gains in cement containing VA materials [66,70].
-Thus, different pre-treatments have been used to increase the potential reactivity of VAs [43,49,50,51,71,72].
-There are three types of pre-treatment: mechanical activation (MA), the thermal method via calcination and chemical activation methods.
-MA exposes all the minerals in the VA to structural alterations, while the thermal method via calcination predominantly affects the clay minerals in the VA [73].
-The chemical activation treatment method has become important in recent years in the synthesis of alkaline activated cements (AACs) because it is the only source of the reactive aluminosilicate precursor.
-Special attention will be paid to this method in the Section 4.
+Enhancing the pozzolanic activity of VA can address the significant challenge of low early strength gains in VA-containing cement mixtures [66,70].
+Consequently, diverse pre-treatment techniques have been investigated to enhance the reactivity potential of VAs [43,49,50,51,71,72].
+Three main pre-treatment categories exist: mechanical activation (MA), thermal methods through calcination, and chemical activation techniques.
+The MA process addresses all the mineral components in the VA while the thermal calcination predominantly modifies the clay minerals within the material [73].
+The importance of chemical activation treatment methods has surged in recent years, becoming vital in the synthesis of alkali-activated cements (AACs) since they serve as the sole source of the reactive aluminosilicate precursor.
+Special emphasis will be placed on this method in Section 4.

 3.1.
 Mechanical Activation

-In their natural form, VA materials are composed of particles with diameters < 2 mm; some particles may even have a lower diameter than 1 μm [21].
-However, in accordance with ASTM C618, approximately 2/3 of the VA particles must be <45 μm in order to qualify as a binder material in concrete production.
+When observed in their natural form, VA materials comprise particles typically less than 2 mm in diameter; some materials may even include particles with diameters under 1 µm [21].
+However, in alignment with ASTM C618, approximately 2/3 of the VA particles should measure less than 45 µm to be recognized as suitable binder material for concrete production.

-In several studies [38,50,75,76,77], the VA materials were milled before they were used as supplementary cementitious materials.
-These studies highlighted that finer sizes of VA material formed higher amounts of C-S-H and C-A-S-H gel phases, which are responsible for the achievement of the initial compressive strength in cement paste.
-In addition, smaller VA particles produced a denser pore structure, which had a greater compressive strength.
-Ardoğa et al. [77] also reported that blended cements that contained finer sizes of VAs and had a higher hydration heat due to the nucleation effect.
+Several studies [38,50,75,76,77] have implemented milling processes on VA materials as supplementary cementitious agents, revealing that finer VA particle sizes yield greater amounts of C-S-H and C-A-S-H gel phases, responsible for early compressive strength in cement paste.
+Moreover, reduced VA particle sizes create a denser pore structure, thus yielding enhanced compressive strength.
+Furthermore, Ardoğa et al. [77] reported that blended cements with finer VA particles exhibited increased hydration heat due to a nucleation effect.

-The research work by Shi and Day [75] proved that prolonged grinding of VA material produced different Blaine fineness values of 259&#;554 m2/kg.
-In addition, the compressive strength of mixtures that were 20 wt.% hydrated lime and 80 wt.% pozzolan increased proportionally when the VA particles had a higher Blaine fineness value (see Figure 2).
-Kunal et al. [50] found that the cement paste produced using VA particles with a high fineness produced a higher amount of C-S-H and C-A-S-H gel phases than cement paste produced using coarser particles.
+Research by Shi and Day [75] confirmed that prolonged grinding of VA material produced varying Blaine fineness values between 259–554 m²/kg.
+Furthermore, an observed increase in compressive strength in mixtures composed of 20 wt.% hydrated lime and 80 wt.% pozzolan directly correlated with higher Blaine fineness values of VA particles (reference Figure 2).
+Kunal et al. [50] also identified that cement paste produced with finer VA particles generated more C-S-H and C-A-S-H gel phases in comparison to pastes produced from coarser particles.

 Figure 2.